-Broadly speaking, most documents are deemed to be under copyright until at least the 31st December 2039, though in fact the rules governing the duration of copyright on archives are more complex.
+Broadly speaking, most documents are deemed to be under copyright until at least 31 December 2039, though in fact the rules governing the duration of copyright on archives are more complex.
 There are different provisions for photographs and maps.

 Exceptions to the Laws of Copyright

 Parish registers of baptisms, marriages and burials: these may be copied without completing a copyright declaration form.

 Documents that come under Crown Copyright (works prepared under the direct control of the Crown or of a government department) and which were unpublished at the time of their deposit - for example tithe maps and apportionments and Quarter Sessions records - may be copied or published without formal permission.

 A final point

 The copying of documents includes the making of transcripts, tracings, etc.

 For more information see The National Archives guide -